jwoffindin/puppet-recursive_directory/README.md

 **dir_mode**

->The file mode for all of the directories that get created by the module
+>The file mode for all of the directories
 >**required: false**
 >**defaut: 0700**